-II.
 Criteria for Selecting Practitioners

-A. New Applicants (Credentialing)
+New Applicants (Credentialing):

-- 1. Submission of a complete application and required attachments that must not contain intentional misrepresentations or omissions; - 2.
-Application attestation signed date within one hundred eighty (180) calendar days of the date of submission to the CC for a vote; - 3.
-Primary source verifications within acceptable timeframes of the date of submission to the CC for a vote, as deemed by appropriate accrediting agencies; - 4.
-No evidence of potential material omission(s) on application; - 5.
-Current, valid, unrestricted license to practice in each state in which the practitioner would provide care to enrollees; - 6.
-No current license action; - 7.
-No history of licensing board action in any state; - 8.
-No current federal sanction and no history of federal sanctions (per System for Award Management ("SAM"), OIG and OPM report nor on NPDB report); - 9.
-Possess a current, valid, and unrestricted DEA/CDS registration for prescribing controlled substances, if applicable to his/her specialty in which he/she will treat enrollees.
-The DEA/CDS registration must be valid in the state(s) in which the practitioner will be treating enrollees.
-Practitioners who treat enrollees in more than one state must have a valid DEA/CDS registration for each applicable state.

-Initial applicants who have NO DEA/CDS registration will be viewed as not meeting criteria and the credentialing process will not proceed.
-However, if the applicant can provide evidence that he/she has applied for a DEA/CDS registration, the credentialing process may proceed if all of the following are met:
+- Submission of a complete application and required attachments that must not contain intentional misrepresentations or omissions. - Application attestation signed date within 180 calendar days of the date of submission to the CC for a vote. - Primary source verifications within acceptable timeframes of the date of submission to the CC for a vote, as deemed by appropriate accrediting agencies. - No evidence of potential material omission(s) on application. - Current, valid, unrestricted license to practice in each state in which the practitioner would provide care to Enrollees. - No current license action. - No history of licensing board action in any state and/or District. - Current HealthCheck Training Status - No current federal sanction and no history of federal sanctions (per System for Award Management (SAM), OIG and OPM report nor on NPDB report). - Possess a current, valid, and unrestricted DEA/CDS registration for prescribing controlled substances, if applicable to his/her specialty in which he or she will treat Enrollees.
+The DEA/CDS registration must be valid in the state(s) in which the practitioner will be treating Enrollees.
+Practitioners who treat Enrollees in more than one state must have a valid DEA/CDS registration for each applicable state. - Initial applicants who have no DEA/CDS registration will be viewed as not meeting criteria and the credentialing process will not proceed.
+However, if the applicant can provide evidence that he or she has applied for a DEA/CDS registration, the credentialing process may proceed if all of the following are met: - It can be verified that this application is pending. - The applicant has made an arrangement for an alternative practitioner to prescribe controlled substances until the additional DEA/CDS registration is obtained.
+If the alternate provider is a practice rather than an individual, the file may include the practice name.
+The Company is not required to arrange an alternative prescriber; - The applicant agrees to notify Amerigroup upon receipt of the required DEA/CDS registration. - Amerigroup will verify the appropriate DEA/CDS registration via standard sources. - The applicant agrees that failure to provide the appropriate DEA/CDS registration within a 90-calendar day timeframe will result in termination from the Network.

-- a.
-It can be verified that this application is pending. - b.
-The applicant has made an arrangement for an alternative practitioner to prescribe controlled substances until the additional DEA/CDS registration is obtained. - c.
-The applicant agrees to notify Amerigroup upon receipt of the required DEA/CDS registration. - d.
-Amerigroup District will verify the appropriate DEA/CDS registration via standard sources. - i.
-The applicant agrees that failure to provide the appropriate DEA/CDS registration within a ninety (90) calendar day timeframe will result in termination from the Network. - ii.
-Initial applicants who possess a DEA certificate in a state other than the state in which they will be seeing Amerigroup enrollees will be notified of the need to obtain the additional DEA, unless the practitioner is delivering services in a telemedicine environment only and does not require a DEA or CDS registration in the additional location(s) where such telemedicine services may be rendered under federal or state law.
+Initial applicants who possess a DEA certificate in a state and/or District other than the District in which they will be seeing Amerigroup's Enrollees will be notified of the need to obtain the additional DEA, unless the practitioner is delivering services in a telemedicine environment only and does not require a DEA or CDS registration in the additional location(s) where such telemedicine services may be rendered under federal or District law.
 If the applicant has applied for an additional DEA registration the credentialing process may proceed if all the following criteria are met: